Chana Joffe-Walt

 Chana Joffe-Walt is a radio journalist and producer.
 She has worked for Planet Money and This American Life.

 Early life

 Joffe-Walt's parents, Brian Walt and activist Zara Joffe, are South African.
 She graduated from Oberlin College in 2003.

 Career

 Joffe-Walt began her radio career volunteering for a community radio station outside Seattle, KBCS.
 She was later a reporter for the Seattle radio station KPLU and a freelancer for NPR before being recruited to work for Planet Money.
 She then became a producer for This American Life.

 In 2020, the New York Times published Nice White Parents, a five-part podcast reported by Joffe-Walt.

 Awards

-In 2015, Joffe-Walt, along with Nikole Hannah-Jones and Ira Glass, won a Peabody Award for an episode of This American Life on school segregation and education.
+Joffe-Walt has twice been awarded a Peabody Award.
+The first was awarded in 2015 along with Nikole Hannah-Jones and Ira Glass for an episode of This American Life on school segregation and education.
+The second was awarded in 2024 for a This American Life episode focusing on the everyday struggles of normal people during the height of the Gaza conflict that year.